Call for Papers for Upcoming Issues

 “Myth and Art” will explore the interrelation of the multiple functions of myth, literature, and art, as well as the interpretation of mythological narratives and their visual depictions.
 The main approach will be inter-textual and inter-media in nature and the contributors will grapple with and attempt to answer several questions: How do artists incorporate myths into their own works of art?
 How are the combinations of myth and art interpreted by ancient and modern day spectators?
 Are there differences and similarities in those interpretations?
 What factors (psychological, religious, political, financial, etc.) influenced the selection of the myth and the artistic medium?
 Although the overarching theme of this special issue is to determine why artists selected certain myths and rejected others, universal themes will be included within their historical, political, economic, sociological, conceptual, and aesthetic contexts.
 For example, understanding art in conjunction with literature will enable the contributors to write about the true meaning of humanity and how one maintains personal freedom and dignity in an increasingly technological world.
 In addition to making the readers of the special issue cognizant of the role of art and literature in their lives, they will also be motivated to think, to find new ways of problem solving, and to build a strategy for argumentation through myth and art.

-Special Performance edition of Interdisciplinary Humanities, “Performance in the Humanities”
+Spring 2022: Special Performance edition of Interdisciplinary Humanities, “Performance in the Humanities”

 Word limit: 6000 words.